Randgalt/record-builder/README.md

 RecordBuilder can be customized to your needs and you can even create your own custom RecordBuilder annotations.
 See [Customizing RecordBuilder](customizing.md) for details.

+## Deconstructors

+RecordBuilder can generate records and builders from deconstructor-style methods in any Java class.
+See [Deconstructors](deconstructors.md) for details.